vovanbo/recordclass/README.rst

 * ``recordclass`` is a factory function that create a "mutable" analog of ``collection.namedtuple``.

-This library actually is a "proof of concept" for the problem of "mutable" alternative of ``namedtuple``.
+This library actually is a "proof of concept" for the problem of fast "mutable" alternative of ``namedtuple``.

 Main repository for ``recordclass``